kylewelt/vuex-persist/README.md

 By navigating between pages, closing browser windows, etc., we can see how the counter values are each affected.

-Local storage, session storage, and cookies can be viewed directly within the application tab of the browser developer tools.
+Local storage, session storage, and cookies can be viewed and cleared directly within the application tab of the browser developer tools.

 ## Structure